megat-z/TCP-AW/README.md

 - Place your main project code at the repository root or as desired.
 - Add individual test case scripts in the `test/test-scripts/` directory.
 - Each file should match the naming or script property in your `test-cases.json`.

 ---

 ### 10. **Review Fault Matrices on Each Commit**

-- After each commit to `test-cases.json`, check these files:
-  - `test/string-distances/input.json`
-  - `test/string-distances/output.json`
-- These contain normalized string distance matrices for inputs and outputs.
-- Use them to analyze coverage and prioritization effectiveness.
+- Any other commit is will:
+  - Read from `fault-matrices` folder (if any)
+  - Print (log/output) the prioritization order for test execution.
+  - Start executing the test scripts as listed in `test-cases.json`, following the predicted prioritization order.
+  - Record and update fault detection results in a new versioned matrix (e.g., `vN+1.json`).
+  - This enables continuous prioritization and APFD tracking as your codebase evolves.

 ---